Affiliate links on Android Authority may earn us a commission. Learn more.

 'Search for image' gone?
 How to restore reverse image search in Google Chrome

-How to restore reverse image search with right-click in Chrome
+How to reverse image search in Chrome using Google Lens

-First, right-click the image and select Search Google for Image.
+- Right-click the image and select Search Image with Google.

-If you’d prefer to kick out Google Lens entirely and have the image directly sent to Google Images every time, then a simple Chrome tweak is all that’s needed.
+If you’d prefer to circumvent Google Lens entirely and use Google Images instead, a simple Chrome Flags tweak is all that’s needed.

-In your Chrome browser, type the following into your URL address bar.
+- In your Chrome browser (works on desktop, Android, and iOS), type the following into your URL address bar:

-A reverse image search is when you upload an image to Google (or give it a direct image URL), and it gives you all the sites where that image appears.
+A reverse image search lets users upload an image to Google (or give it a direct image URL), to find all the sites where that image appears.
 This is tremendously helpful if you’re a photographer and want to ensure your work has not been stolen.
-Or if you want to credit a photo, and you need to find the source, Google can help you there too.
+Or, if you want to credit a photo and need to find the source, Google can help you there, too.

-Not entirely, no. It depends on the type of image, how clear it is, and how much unique detail there is.
+Not entirely.
+It depends on the type of image, how clear it is, and how much unique detail there is.
 The more unique the image, the more chance Google will find the exact one.
-But if it is a picture of a person with lots of things going on in the background, then you may end up with hundreds of thousands of other unrelated images which look vaguely similar.
+But if it is a picture of a person with many things going on in the background, you may end up with hundreds of thousands of unrelated images that look vaguely similar.

 Yes and no — there is a subtle difference.
-Google Lens will identify objects, read text, scan barcodes, and more if you take a photo of that object.
+Google Lens will identify objects, read text, scan barcodes, and more if you photograph that object.
 You’ll then get search results based on what it thinks it is.
-But it also does find visually similar images, so it has some of the reverse image search features as well.
+But it also finds visually similar images and has some of the reverse image search features.